takoikatakotako/en.swiswiswift.com/content/post/2020-02-17/index.md

 +++
-title =  "タップでListViewにチェックを入れる"
-url = "2020-02-17"
-date = "2020-02-17"
+title =  "Tap to check the ListView" url = "2020-02-17" date = "2020-02-17"
-description = "タップでListViewにチェックを入れる"
-tags = [
+description = "Tap to check the ListView" tags = [
     "Swift"
 ]